 Large print guides are available from the Welcome Desk.

 Bath Abbey is a member of the Bath and North East Somerset Dementia Action Alliance and some staff and volunteers have attended Dementia Friends information sessions.

 Our Tower Tours involve climbing 212 steps and are therefore not accessible for wheelchair users.
-To discuss any other access requirements for a Tower Tour please contact our Tower Tours Team on 01225 422462 or firstname.lastname@example.org.
+To discuss any other access requirements for a Tower Tour please contact our Visitor Experience Team on 01225 303315 or at firstname.lastname@example.org.

-Please let our staff and volunteers know if you require any assistance during your visit or you can call our Visitor Experience Team (Monday - Friday) on 01225 303315 for support before your visit.
+Please let our staff and volunteers know if you require any assistance during your visit or you can contact our Visitor Experience Team on 01225 303315 or at email@example.com for support before your visit.